AFFINITY VERSION 2 SETS NEW STANDARDS IN CREATIVE SOFTWARE

 "We have worked tirelessly to not only include many of the new features our customers have been asking for, but a whole host of usability and workflow improvements to make the apps more productive than ever.
 We think Affinity users both old and new are going to love it."

-Alongside the launch of Affinity V2 comes the eagerly awaited release of Affinity Publisher 2 iPad, completing the core suite of apps available on macOS, Windows and iPadOS.
-Feature packed, intuitive and touch-friendly, it is the first time a truly professional, desktop-grade layout and page design app has made its way to the platform.
+Alongside the launch of Affinity V2 comes the eagerly awaited release of Affinity Publisher 2 iPad, completing the core suite of apps available on macOS, Windows and iPad.
+Feature packed, intuitive and touch-friendly, it is the first time a truly professional, desktop-grade layout and page design app has made its way to iPad.

 "Our work to put full desktop-quality creative software onto iPad has led the world and set new industry standards for what users should expect from iPad apps.
 And now we're the first to bring all the features you'd associate with desktop publishing to the iPad as well.